Motorola 68040: Usage

 In Apple Macintosh computers, the 68040 was introduced in the Macintosh Quadra, which was named for the chip.
 The fastest 68040 processor was clocked at 40 MHz and it was used only in the Quadra 840AV.
-The more expensive models in the (short-lived) Macintosh Centris line also used the 68040, while the cheaper Quadra, Centris and Macintosh Performa used the 68LC040.
-The 68040 was also used in other personal computers, such as the Amiga 4000 and Amiga 4000T, as well as a number of workstations, Alpha Microsystems servers, the HP 9000/400 series, Apollo Computer's DN5500, and later versions of the NeXT computer.
+The more expensive models in the (short-lived) Macintosh Centris line also used the 68040, while the cheaper Quadra, Centris, Performa, and some late-model LC used the 68LC040.

+The 68040 was also used in other personal computers, such as the Amiga 4000 and Amiga 4000T, as well as a number of workstations, Alpha Microsystems servers, the HP 9000/400 series, NCR Corporation's TOWER 32/750, 32/825 and 32/850, Apollo Computer's DN5500, and later versions of the NeXT computer.

 The 68040 processor is used in the flight management computers (FMC) aboard many Boeing 737 aircraft, including all Next Generation and MAX models.

 Design

 The 68040 ran into the transistor budget limit early in design.
 While the MMU did not take many transistors—indeed, having it on the same die as the CPU actually saved on transistors—the FPU certainly did.
 Motorola's 68882 external FPU was known as a very high performance unit and Motorola did not wish to risk integrators using the "LC" version with a 68882 instead of the more profitable full "RC" unit.
 (For information on Motorola's multiprocessing model with the 680x0 series, see Motorola 68020.)
-The FPU in the 68040 was thus made incapable of IEEE transcendental functions, which had been supported by both the 68881 and 68882 and were used by the popular fractal generating software of the time and little else.
-The Motorola floating point support package (FPSP) emulated these instructions in software under interrupt.
+The FPU in the 68040 was incapable of IEEE transcendental functions, which had been supported by both the 68881 and 68882 and were used by the popular fractal generating software of the time and little else.
+The Motorola floating-point support package (FPSP) emulated these instructions in software under interrupt.
 As this was an exception handler, heavy use of the transcendental functions caused severe performance penalties.